jmicmoore/react-redux-simple-bootstrap/README.md

 * [Webpack intro](http://webpack.github.io/docs/usage.html)
 * [Great article on bundling](https://medium.freecodecamp.com/javascript-modules-part-2-module-bundling-5020383cf306#.451pdkj1h)

-## Adding an EJS Template to Contain the Bundled Project (tag v0.0.4)
+## Step 4 - Adding an EJS Template to Contain the Bundled Project

 The bundled project is added via \<script\> tag to the template.
 The server created in server.js will then use Express to serve the template as a static file to the browser.